Newton Abbot railway station: Hackney Yard

 A new marshalling yard was opened at Hackney, just north of the station, on 17 December 1911.
 It is a useful staging point for freight trains travelling over the steep inclines of Dartmoor on the way to Plymouth, as these trains either have to be shorter or use additional locomotives compared with the flat route from Exeter.

 The sidings were closed to scheduled traffic on 10 January 1971.
 They have now been refurbished, although the number of sidings is greatly reduced.
-They were temporarily used for offloading stone traffic during the 1990s, but now see regular cement trains to on the Looe branch in Cornwall.
+They were used temporarily for offloading stone traffic during the 1990s, but now see regular cement trains to on the Looe branch in Cornwall.
 These are split into two portions, one being left here while the Freightliner locomotive takes the first section forward before returning later in the day for the remaining wagons.
 The sidings are also used for stabling railway engineers' vehicles.
 In 2012, a new Network Rail recycling depot was opened; this has resulted in regular engineers' trains bringing sections of rail to the yard for cutting, before being sold to local scrap merchants.